 If only senior level developers initiate good practices, I worry that they’ve created a pecking order on the team, and junior people with good ideas don’t get a chance to contribute.
 (It’s a variation on the HiPPO problem–deferring to the Highest Paid Person’s Opinion).

 Teams are motivated by their autonomy, mastery, and a sense of purpose.
 Often a lead being put on one of these teams “coming from above” or rather coming from management, will reduce the team’s feeling of autonomy, mastery and purpose.

 Retrospectives are an invaluable tool in every software organization.
 They provide regular opportunities for improvement as well as a framework for surfacing and solving problems as a team.
 This allows a team time to reflect on the work being done and building trust in one another by solving problems together.

 Once a team has an individual lead, retrospectives can easily become ineffective if the team cannot work together to solve their problems.
 When the lead needs to agree to or, worse yet, be the source of all improvements on the team, the retrospective is just going through the motions and is a wasted effort.

 One of the biggest challenges with adopting agile processes is the amount of organizational change that is required to really do it properly and make it successful.
 The vast majority of organizations are not prepared to make all of the necessary changes.
 The result is a focus on their own customized / modified versions of agile practices that are devoid of the agile principles that the practices are designed to support.
-In a future post I will examine this in more detail.
-Specifically, why you shouldn’t be modifying agile processes before you have mastered ones taught to your organization by an expert.
+If you have a development hierarchy in your organization, invest in helping your senior developers mature as coaches and help them shed any “lead-only” tasks that can’t be shared with their team.